-As you travel across the 200 foot tall Coronado Bridge you will enter into the charming beach town of Coronado.
-There are quaint shops along Orange Avenue, classic film trivia with the Coronado Hotel being a glamorous spot for old film stars and the set for “Some Like It Hot”, a Marilyn Monroe movie from the 60s.
+As you travel across the 200-foot tall Coronado Bridge, you will enter into the charming beach town of Coronado.
+There are quaint shops along Orange Avenue, and classic film trivia with the Coronado Hotel being a glamorous spot for old film stars, plus the set for “Some Like It Hot”, a Marilyn Monroe movie from the 60s.
 From there, walk down onto the expansive beaches of sparkling sand.
 It really does sparkle because of the mineral mica, making it healthful as well as beautiful.
-Grab a brew from the Coronado Brewing Company, take a trolley tour; this is one of the beaches of charm and beauty.
+Grab a brew from the Coronado Brewing Company, take a trolley tour; this beach is filled with charm and beauty.

 Coronado Is Best For: